 When our daughter turned 10, we received a note from her teacher stating all the kids in the class should wear deodorant.
 Medical experts note body odor is the beginning of puberty for kids, and some start as early as age 8.

 For most kids, it takes a couple of years for their growing bodies to change.
-Puberty is the start of sexual maturation.
+Puberty in girls and boys is the start of sexual maturation.
 It involves a series of biological and physical transformations.
 In the 1900s, the average girl’s menstrual periods started at 15.
 Today, the average age is 12, according to the American Academy of Pediatrics (AAP).